whitneywishart/project-one-lyrics-legend/README.md

 # Project One: Lyrics Legend
-## A browser app to search for songs, listen and display lyrics.
+## A browser app to search for songs and display lyrics.
 <br/>

 ## What
-A standalone music player for the browser that displays current song lyrics while you listen.
+A standalone music player for the browser that displays current song lyrics.

 No installation required.
 <br/><br/>